CSBiology/CSBlog/docs/posts/1_how2Fable.md

 ### Fable REPL code

-In the next step i added the code from the Fable REPL above to the Fable template project and adjusted the button for it.
+In the next step I added the code from the Fable REPL above to the Fable template project and adjusted the button for it.
 This will result in a button (which can be found in the ``index.html``), which displays on-click one drawn card.

 <details>